Installing GOAD on PROXMOX Part 2: Provisioning

 Build with packer

-The values in windows_server2019_proxmox_cloudinit.pkvars.hcl and windows_server2016_proxmox_cloudinit.pkvars.hcl should be good since we named the windows iso files correctly:
+The values in windows_server2019_proxmox_cloudinit.pkvars.hcl and windows_server2016_proxmox_cloudinit.pkvars.hcl should be correct since we named the windows iso files correctly:

 cd /root/GOAD/packer/proxmox